 Students from the EU, EEA-EFTA or Switzerland who start new courses in England, Scotland or Wales after August 2021 will also no longer be eligible for student loans (Northern Ireland will announce arrangements in due course).
 However, there may be other forms of financial support you can apply for.
 Find out more in Scholarships and funding.

 Will EU students need a visa to study in the UK?

-If you arrive in the UK before 1 January 2021, you will not need a visa.
+If you arrived in the UK before 1 January 2021, you will not need a visa.
 If you plan to stay in the UK longer than 1 January 2021 (for example, to complete your full course), you’ll need to apply online for the EU Settlement Scheme.
 The scheme is free of charge.
 You should apply as soon as possible after you’ve arrived in the UK, and by 30 June 2021.

 If you plan to arrive in the UK from 1 January 2021 onwards, you will need to apply for a student visa if you are studying a course which is longer than six months in length.